The truth about music sales

 Bottom line

-If you wanted to release your debut album and quit your ‘normal’ job because of the decent income you suppose to get from sales, I strongly suggest reconsidering this plan because it not gonna happen.
+If you wanted to release your debut album and quit your ‘normal’ job because of the decent income you are supposed to get from sales, I strongly suggest reconsidering this plan because it not gonna happen.

 I’m sorry to tell you such things, I know someone may find it uncomfortable and even depressing.
 But what’s even more depressing is seeing how such incredibly talented producers quit their music careers because they didn’t get money from music sales, which in reality is simply too high and wrong expectations in the first place.

-There are plenty of possible income sources for bedroom producers, music sales and streaming just occupies the smallest part of the pie.
+There are plenty of possible income sources for bedroom producers, music sales and streaming just occupy the smallest part of the pie.
 Yes, the music business is tough!

 I advise treating music as a marketing tool for getting an audience, it’s a business card that you show to the world which gives gigs and other opportunities in return.